lidofinance/lido-python/README.md

 ## Notes

 1. Signature validation will be skipped if its results are already present in operator_data.
 This way you can safely load validation results from cache and add `["valid_signature"] = Boolean` to already checked keys.

+2. Signature validation functions are accounting for previous withdrawal credentials by default.
+However, if you are building a fresh key validator it is vitally important to enable strict mode by setting strict argument of the functions to `True`.
+This way new keys with old withdrawal credentials won't pass validation.

 ## Running an example script